 I cant even tell you how much I love Thai food.
 The sour, sweet, salty, and spicy combination of flavors is like a little flavor dance in your mouth and I can never get enough of it.
 When I traveled to Thailand in 2010, I jumped at the chance to take a cooking class in Bangkok.
-There are actually a lot of cooking classes in Thailand all over the place.
-Next time I go back, I will be taking a lot more.
+There are actually cooking classes in Thailand all over the place.
+Someday when I go back, I will be taking a lot more.
 One dish I learned was Red Curry Chicken, including how to make your own red curry paste.
 Yum!
-I didnt learn to make this stirfry dish in my cooking class, but I sampled something like it at a few restaurants.
+I didn’t learn how to make this thai cashew chicken stirfry dish in my cooking class, but I ate many dishes like it at a few restaurants.

-I do like to order Thai take out sometimes, but when you can make dishes like this at home that taste authentic, are quick to make, and are more healthy than why get take out?
-You can add more veggies, limit the sugar and salt and also adjust the spice how you like it.
+I do like to order Thai take out sometimes, but when you can make dishes like this thai cashew chicken stirfry at home that taste authentic, are quick to make, and are more healthy, then why get take out?
+You can add the veggies you want, limit the sugar and salt and also adjust the spice how you like it.
 I also like my veggies to be crunchy and I find that take out veggies are always overcooked.

-This stirfry is packed full of veggies and lean chicken.
+This cashew chicken stirfry is packed FULL of veggies and lean chicken.
 The sauce is salty from the soy sauce, sour and salty from the fish sauce, sweet from the palm sugar and spicy from the garlic chili paste and any chili’s you choose to add.
-I like to add some water to my sauce so it makes more, without adding more of each ingredient.
-I like just enough sauce to cover all the chicken, veggies and rice (that you will want to serve this with), but not leave them swimming in sauce.
-I find the sauce too strong when I dont add the water and I just make more of it.
+I like just enough sauce to cover all the chicken, veggies and rice, but not leave them swimming in sauce.
+If you like more sauce, just make more!

-When I started looking for a recipe for a Thai Chicken stirfry that tasted like one I had in Thailand, I came across an awesome blog called “The Wanderlust Kitchen“.
-The author of this blog, Anetta, has a recipe for Thai Chicken with Cashews that she says is her very very favorite dish.
+When I started looking for a recipe for a thai cashew chicken stirfry that tasted like ones I had in Thailand, I came across an awesome blog called “The Wanderlust Kitchen“.
+The author of this blog, Anetta, has a recipe for thai chicken with cashews that she says is her very very favorite dish.
 I know why.
 I followed a lot of her recipe for the sauce of this dish, but I changed a few things in the sauce and also in the rest of the dish to suit my tastes.